jcopperman/es6-guid-generator/README.md

 # es6-guid-generator

 ## About
- - Generates a unique GUID/UUID using Javascript's Crytp API
+ - Generates a unique GUID/UUID using Javascript's Crypto API

 ## Pre-requisites
 - Node installed